jzyxyz/SpotifyLens/README.md

 #### Available methods

+- Since the core is an enhanced version of `spotify-web-api-node`, any methods from `spotify-web-api-node` are still valid!
+To call them, just `lens.spotifyApi.METHOD_NAME`.
 - `getAllTracks(playlistId)` returns all tracks found in the playlist with `playlistId`.
 - `analyzeGenre(playlistId)` examines the artists in the playlist wtih `playlistId` and return a counted genre representation.
 ```json